- Aug 1 . Battleships of TF-1 (7 BB, 10 DD) sail to guard Hawaii during Guadalcanal operation.

 - Aug 17.
 Carlson's Marine Raiders land from 2 submarines to raid Makin Island.

 Aug 17.
-Hornet departs Pearl for Coral Sea.
+Hornet (CV-8) departs Pearl Harbor for Coral Sea.

 Aug 18.
 Six Japanese destroyers land 916 troops on Guadalcanal.